JonathanBouligny/Company-Site-Practice-Project/README.md

 # HTML-CSS-Practice Site - Company Site

 The goal of this project is to practice HTML and CSS.
-It is my final project after doing a course on Udemy from Traversey Media
+It is my final project after doing Modern HTML & CSS From The Beginning (Including Sass) on Udemy from Traversey Media.

 ## Getting Started